The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Fendi Peekaboo bag made with interwoven strips of lamb leather and calfskinFendi Peekaboo bag made with interwoven strips of lamb leather and calfskin

-To find the hologram or RFID tag in a Fendi bag, simply look inside the bag for a small piece of cloth.
+To find the hologram or RFID tag in a Fendi bag, look inside the bag for a small piece of cloth.
 It’s hard to miss, especially the hologram, with its shiny colors.

 Fendi bags have a serial number that’s 16 or 17 symbols long.
 These symbols are a combination of digital and capital letters and are separated by dashes.